BenWL96/chat_mania/README.md

 CHAT MANIA

-A chatroom for gansters.

-Bring along a brewsk and chat with your favour Gs.

-Don't forget to bring a spare gun for yo homie.
+A two person chatroom which utilises React.js and the Socket.io library.